donders-research-data-management/rdm-wiki/rdm-wiki/en/faq/dac.md

 ## How should I annotate the data and the experimental conditions?

-You should add a text document (txt, csv, MS Word, MS Excel, or pdf) with a short description of the experiment and that annotates how the conditions, stimuli and responses are represented in the presentation log files and in the trigger channel.
+You should add a  document (txt, csv, tsv, pdf, MS Word or MS Excel) with a short description of the experiment and that annotates how the conditions, stimuli and responses are represented in the presentation log files and in the trigger channel.

 A PowerPoint presentation of the project proposal will contribute to the documentation of the experiment.
 Also the original presentation code (NBS Presentation, E-Prime, etc.) will contribute to the documentation.